stream-sec/cdrgoat/README.md

 Cloud adoption has reshaped the enterprise attack surface, where adversaries can chain misconfigurations, excessive permissions, and runtime blind spots into full compromises.
-**Cloud Detection & Response GOAT** is a scenario-driven, intentionally vulnerable framework designed to help defenders validate detection pipelines, practice SOC workflows and train analysts on realistic cloud attack paths - all in a safe, reproducible environment with no impact on production.
+**CDRGoat (Cloud Detection & Response GOAT)** is a scenario-driven, intentionally vulnerable framework designed to help defenders validate detection pipelines, practice SOC workflows and train analysts on realistic cloud attack paths - all in a safe, reproducible environment with no impact on production.

-CDR GOAT enables:
+CDRGoat enables:
 - **Advanced simulations** - Misconfigurations combined with live attacker behavior (privilege escalation, credential theft, lateral movement).
 - **Detection & response validation** - Confirm alerts fire, understand context, and rehearse investigation workflows under realistic pressure.
 - **SOC readiness** - Train analysts on real signals instead of abstract examples.